BigPolarBear1/factorization/README.md

 Ps: In v19... the discriminant im calculating there, that can now also be swapped out with polynomials of the shape zx^2-yx.
 Without appending +N... hence resulting in a small integer value.
 Its easy now to finish it.
 Its very similar to NFS.
 Its literally NFS with reducible quadratics.

 The biggest irony of all this is that I tried so damn hard to sell my work.. yet I was forced down this path.
 And I think we all know why.
 There is no way I will stay in the west after all this.
 No way.

+Anyway.. if I have an "accident" this week.. garantuee you it was cowardly americans.